J-DubApps/EndpointPilot/README.md

 1. Full or part-time on-prem staff who infrequently log into their PC Endpoint on-prem from the office (Remote Work staff, flexwork, etc).
 2. Where timely settings-placement needs to occur at a more reliable cadence than GPP setting refresh intervals.
-3. Hybrid Domain-Joined PCs where Intune Configuration Profiles/CSP or Active Directory GPP settings are not feasible.
+3. Hybrid Domain-Joined PCs where Intune Configuration Profiles/CSP or Active Directory GPP settings are not always feasible.

 PS-MANAGE operates like a traditional Logon Script; however, PS-MANAGE is designed to run primarily _from_ the user's local PC itself, instead of from a Domain Controller NETLOGON share or GPO Logon Script.